List of foreign satellites launched by India

 This is a list of all the foreign satellites launched by India.
-India has launched 431 satellites for 34 countries as of 30 July 2023.
-As of 2019, the Indian Space Research Organisation, India's government space agency, is the only launch-capable agency in India, and launches all research and commercial projects.
+India has launched 434 satellites for 36 countries as of 24 December, 2025.
+As of 2026, India's national space agency ISRO, and Skyroot Aerospace are the only launch-capable organisations in India.

-Commercial launches for foreign nations are negotiated through NSIL (formerly through Antrix), the ISRO's commercial arm.
+Commercial launches for foreign nations are negotiated through NSIL (previously through Antrix Corporation), the commercial arm of ISRO.
 Between 2013 and 2015, India launched 28 foreign satellites for nine countries, earning revenue of US$101 million.

-As of October 2022, the Polar Satellite Launch Vehicle and GSLV Mk III are the launch vehicles utilized for international commercial launches.
-In addition, the Small Satellite Launch Vehicle is currently in development for international commercial launches of small satellites.
-The vehicle made its first successful flight on 10 February 2023.

 On 15 February 2017, ISRO launched 104 satellites on single launch by a PSLV-XL.
 96 of them were from the United States, while the others were from Israel, the UAE, Kazakhstan, the Netherlands, Belgium and Germany.
 It was the largest number of satellites launched on a single flight by any space agency (with the previous record held by Russia's Dnepr launcher, which launched 37 in June 2014) until 24 January 2021, when SpaceX launched the Transporter-1 mission on a Falcon 9 rocket carrying 143 satellites into orbit.